-As a result of an Internal Revenue Service ruling policy, the Plan was amended effective January 1, 2015, to provide that the forfeited balances of terminated participants' non-vested accounts would not be available to reduce the Employer's safe harbor matching contributions unless the IRS specifically provides for such use of forfeitures in formal guidance of general applicability.
-On July 20, 2018, the IRS issued final regulations that permit such use of forfeitures.
-As of December 31, 2019 and 2018, forfeited employee amounts available to offset future Employer contributions and to offset future Plan expenses totaled approximately \$4,420 and \$1,761, respectively.
-For the 2019 Plan year, forfeitures of \$136,690 were used to offset Employer contributions and Plan expenses.
+In accordance with Internal Revenue Service regulations, the Plan provides that the forfeited balances of terminated participants' non-vested accounts may be used to reduce the Employer's safe harbor matching contributions and offset Plan expenses.
+As of December 31, 2020 and 2019, forfeited employee amounts available to offset future Employer contributions and to offset future Plan expenses totaled approximately \$1,295 and \$4,420, respectively.
+For the 2020 Plan year, forfeitures of \$114,792 were used to offset Employer contributions and Plan expenses.